“beautifully depicted”, “vividly evocative of a period rarely examined”

 David Guest in “Living Magazines”

 Tribes jostle for land and power that they have a deity given right to.
-Priests and Druids control valuable trade as well as religious rites and access to the Deities.
-A balance of power broadly exists between the roles of Druids and those of clan leaders.
+Priests and Druids control trade as well as religious rites and access to the Deities.
+A balance of power exists between the roles of Druids and those of clan leaders.

 A group of young people are pledged by their families and tribes to a process, The Learn, that will prepare them to become priests and perhaps Druids.
-The Learn promotes purpose, effort, endurance and learning.
+The Learn develops purpose, effort, endurance and learning.
 Some have been sent by their tribe simply to gather what knowledge they can for the tribe.
 This quickly leads to conflict between oath and duty as learner priests and those to their family tribes.

 The main protagonists are Nial of the Hiberni, Owayne an Ordovician beach scavenger, raised to “The Learn” and Gwen, daughter of a Druid and herself brought up in the Sacred Groves of Anglesey.
 These characters bond, fight and fall in love, while gathering knowledge and new technology.